An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Variable Name (as defined in $PREFIX.tpl)

-Distribution (uniform or loguniform)
+Distribution (uniform ("unif") or loguniform ("logunif"))

 Minimum Value